 13.55 - Turning Data into Intelligence

-Cifas Head of Research and Development Sandra Peaston is joined by a colleague from Mango for a one to one discuss the benefits and challenges of turning data into actionable intelligence.
+Cifas Director of Research and Development Sandra Peaston is joined by a colleague from Mango Solutions for a one to one discuss the benefits and challenges of turning data into actionable intelligence.

 13.25 - The Intelligence Community - Working Together